 On June 23, 2019, Project Say Something, Florence, AL, held its second annual Juneteenth Celebration, but this time in front of the Lauderdale County Courthouse.
 Alabama passed a bill prohibiting the tearing down of any monument; so the event was an artistic, educational, cultural explosion that ended with a protest projection for an homage to the fight for racial justice and a tribute to Dred and Harriet Scott.

-Project Say Something partnered with the Florence-Lauderdale Public Library to produce the Florence African American History Project celebrated the website launch, February 24, 2018 at the Florence-Lauderdale Public Library.
+Project Say Something partnered with the Florence-Lauderdale Public Library, the Muscle Shoals National Heritage Area, and the UNA Public History program to produce the Shoals Black History Project and celebrated its website launch on February 24, 2018 at the Florence-Lauderdale Public Library.

 The website is open and available for browsing: http://shoalsblackhistory.omeka.net/